RESEARCH STARTER

 People

-As of 2023, Madrid is home to approximately 6.751 million people, according to the US Central Intelligance Agency's World Factbook.
+According to Spain's National Institute of Statistics, by 2025, Madrid is home to approximately 7.113 million people.
 Madrileños are famous for their lively spirit, which is evident in the city's thousands of tapas bars, flamenco clubs, and cafés.
 Since 1975, when the Franco dictatorship ended, Madrileños have embraced their freedom.

 Madrid is legendary for its nightlife; the streets are generally just as busy at night as they are during the day.
 Complementing their late nights, Madrileños continue to indulge in siestas for two hours in the middle of each day, although some say this practice is beginning to fall out of favor.